The Story of Pog in a Slide Show

 These uncommon attributes are only a few examples of what makes the history of Pogamasing so compelling.
 Its story is also a microscopic view of what happened in many places, not just in Northern Ontario, but in Canada, from the mid 19th century to the present.

 As part of the Spanish River watershed that empties into the North Shore of Lake Huron, Pog developed from a self-reliant Anishnabe community to become an area dependent on the industrial economy.
 It also attracted unusual characters who enlivened the tragic and humorous stories.
-To get an overview, have a look at this slide show.
+To get an overview, have a look at this slide show by clicking on each photo slide show.
+Click on first photo for description of slides.

 Courtesy of Archives of Ontario